danieledep/tailwind-auto-variants/README.md

-# Tailwind Variants Snippets
+# Tailwind Auto Variants

-A collection of very powerful VS Code snippets to write super fast breakpoint variants and other common modifiers.
-This extension automatically picks up the last typed utility class and allow you to only write the changing value.
+A VS Code extension that provides smart snippets for breakpoint variants and other common modifiers.
+This extension automatically picks up the last utility class before the cursor so that you only need to write the changing value.

-For example after typing `bg-red-500 hover:` it will add the `bg-red-` prefix for you to quickly add a hover variant.
-It lets you write Tailwind CSS really fast.
+`bg-red-500` -> `md:bg-red-`

+`flex-col` -> `md:flex-`

+`border-tr-[2px]` -> `md:border-tr-[px]`

 ![alt text](tvs.jpeg)

-It also supports custom values, for example after typing `pt-[24px] md:` it will automatically populate the utility class and the unit inside the square brackets, like this: `pt-[px]` with the cursor position already inside the square brackets.

 ## Features

 - Support for responsive, state, and modifier variants
-- Support for custom values
+- Support for custom values inside square brackets
 - Support for tailwind v4 custom property.
 Eg: `bg-(--color-primary)`

 ## Installation

 1. Open VS Code
 2. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X)
-3. Search for "Tailwind Variants Snippets"
+3. Search for "Tailwind Auto Variants"
 4. Click Install

 ## Usage

-Type the snippet prefix in your code and press Tab or Enter to expand the snippet.
-The snippets will appear in the suggestion list as you type.
+Type the snippet prefix, such as `md:` or `hover:`, and the snippets will appear in the suggestion list as you type.

 ## Recommended VS Code Settings